From Cleanings to Root Canals: The Dentist Neshaminy, Pennsylvania Families Trust

 //What’s the Difference Between General vs. Preventive Dentistry?//

-- Types of Services Provided — Preventive care includes dental cleanings, the application of fluoride to strengthen enamel, and patient education.
-General services expand on these and might involve fillings, crowns, or other restorative dentistry treatments as needed.
+- Types of Services Provided — Preventive care includes dental cleanings, fluoride treatments, and patient education.
+Many general services overlap with preventive and restorative dentistry.

 What Happens During a Comprehensive Dentistry Appointment?